agnwinds/python/docs/sphinx/source/developer/cuda.rst

 To be able to switch between the CUDA and GSL matrix implementations with the minimal amount of code changes, a :code:`solve_matrix` wrapper function has been created.
-Either GSL or cuSolver is called within this wrapper, depending on if Sirocco was compiled with the flag :code:`-DCUDA_ON` as discussed earlier.
+Either GSL or cuSolver is called within this wrapper, depending on if SIROCCO was compiled with the flag :code:`-DCUDA_ON` as discussed earlier.
 This wrapper takes on the same name as the original GSL implementation, meaning no code changes have occurred in that regard.

 .. code:: c